-Local Internetworking is one which is within the same organization i.e. same building or same campus, then for the networking we may not require the full power of the router.
-We can do it with a data link layer device called bridge.
+Local Internetworking is one which is within the same organization i.e. same building or same campus, then for the networking, we may not require the full power of the router.
+We can do it with a data link layer device called a bridge.

-In the above figure there are four LAN’s which are connected by two bridges.
-Bridge 1 has two ports, one connecting to LAN 1 other connecting to LAN 2, Bridge 2 has three connecting to LAN 2, LAN 3 and LAN 4.
+In the above figure, there are four LANs that are connected by two bridges.
+Bridge 1 has two ports, one connecting to LAN 1 other connecting to LAN 2, Bridge 2 has three connecting to LAN 2, LAN 3, and LAN 4.
 So, A can communicate with H through two bridges.

 - Bridges (Link Layer Device) –

 It stores and forwards Ethernet frames, i.e., it has to do with the MAC address rather than the IP address, they handle the hardware addresses.
-I also examines frame header and selectively forwards frames based on MAC destination address, such as in the given figure if Bridge 2 receives a packet then it will selectively decide whether to send it to LAN 3 or LAN 4.
+I also examine the frame header and selectively forward frames based on MAC destination address, such as in the given figure if Bridge 2 receives a packet then it will selectively decide whether to send it to LAN 3 or LAN 4.

-When frame is to be forwarded in a segment it uses CSMA/CD to access segment.
-These are transparent, i.e., hosts are unaware of presence of bridges, it appears to them as a single whole network.
-Bridges need not to be configured they are plug-and-play and self-learning devices, i.e. a bridge has a learning table, they learn which hosts can be reached through which interfaces.
-At the physical level the bridge boosts the signal strength like a repeater or completely regenerates the signal.
+When a frame is to be forwarded in a segment it uses CSMA/CD to access the segment.
+These are transparent, i.e., hosts are unaware of the presence of bridges, it appears to them as a single whole network.
+Bridges need not be configured they are plug-and-play and self-learning devices, i.e. a bridge has a learning table, they learn which hosts can be reached through which interfaces.
+At the physical level, the bridge boosts the signal strength like a repeater or completely regenerates the signal.

 - Ethernet Bridges –